mooreatv/MAMA-multiboxing/README.md

 - and more coming quite often... see `/mama` and `/mama config`

-- **Note** that on Wrath of the Lich King, and now in Dragonflight where FollowUnit() has been hardware protected by Blizzard; `followme` and `alltogether` keybinds won't work.
+- **Note** that on Wrath of the Lich King, and now in Dragonflight and now even on Classic (hardcore and era) where FollowUnit() has been hardware protected by Blizzard; `followme` and `alltogether` keybinds won't work.
 Please instead use `/mama lead` (once/when changing lead) and `/click MamaFollow` or the keybind for it on all. `/click MamaFollow` will also do the `MamaAssist` in addition to following so you can do both in 1 key.

 _Input on feature prioritization is most welcome!_